 The common framework for this program is the Studio Habits of Mind, which have been found to impact students learning, capacity, and awareness dramatically.
 The eight Studio Habits of Mind include: Observe, Develop, Envision, Express, Reflect, Stretch & Explore, Engage & Persist, and Understand the World.

-Meet Our Current Teaching Artists
+Meet our current Creative Link Teaching Artists